Would you ever date an economist?

 We are prey to the opinions and demands of the market.
-As the demand for products keeps varying, the demand for specific typecast of people keep fluctuating depending on the trend at that particular time.
-Today, for example, girls prefer men to be tall, muscular and well-built and so are in high on demand.
-However, few centuries back, girls preferred men to be short & stout, as stout meant wealthy.
+As the demand for products keeps varying, the demand for a specific typecast of people keeps fluctuating depending on the trend at that particular time.
+Today, for example, girls prefer men to be tall, muscular, and well-built and so are in high demand.
+However, a few centuries back, girls preferred men to be short & stout, as stout meant wealthy.
 Economists fully understand this and choose the right partner based on what the partner’s preference is.
-This simply ensures natural compatibility thereby ensuring relatively close-knit relationship.
+This simply ensures natural compatibility thereby ensuring a relatively close-knit relationship.

 ‘Better sorry than regret’

 “With each risk coming by, hedge aggressively with some and conservative with others.
 If you get burnt on the risky trades, you’ll still have your safe-harbors keeping you afloat”

 Once you hit the jackpot, before pursuing it for life, it is always safe to evaluate the relationship.
 Let me break it down further – do not dwell on the great times you’ve possibly had with someone when deciding on the future of a relationship.
 One needs to think about how many good times are there potentially to look forward to.
 Will it be more than what one gets by pursuing another direction instead?